virgiliud/yousearch/README.md

 ## Project Overview

-A dynamic web application built using Next.js and Tailwind CSS, leveraging the YouTube API.
+A web application built using Next.js and Tailwind, leveraging the YouTube API.
 It offers a user-friendly interface where users can search and sort YouTube videos.
 It displays a list of search results, allowing users to choose and play any video directly within the app.
 Additionally, it features a "Watch Later" functionality, enabling users to select and save videos for future viewing.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).